terry06890/chrona/backend/hist_data/README.md

         If `start_upper` is present, it and `start` denote an uncertain range of start times.
         Similarly for 'end' and 'end_upper'.
     -   `fmt` indicates format info for `start`, `start_upper`, `end`, and `end_upper`.
+        -   If 0, they denote a number of years AD (if positive) or BC (if negative).
         -   If 1, they denote a Julian date number.
-            This allows simple comparison of events with day-level precision, but only goes back to 4713 BCE.
+            This allows simple comparison of events with day-level precision, but only goes back to 4713 BC.
-        -   If 2, same as 1, but dates are preferably displayed using the Gregorian calendar, not the Julian calendar.
+        -   If 2, same as 1, but with a preference for display using the Julian calendar, not the Gregorian calendar.
             For example, William Shakespeare's birth appears 'preferably Julian', but Samuel Johnson's does not.
-        -   If 3, same as 1, but 'end' and 'end_upper' are 'preferably Gregorian'.
+        -   If 3, same as 2, but where 'start' and 'start_upper' are 'preferably Julian'.
             For example, Galileo Galilei's birth date appears 'preferably Julian', but his death date does not.
-        -   If 0, they denote a number of years CE (if positive) or BCE (if negative).
 -   `pop`: <br>
     Format: `id INT PRIMARY KEY, pop INT` <br>
     Associates each event with a popularity measure (currently an average monthly viewcount)